 Scientific name: Nerodia f. confluens (subspecies)

-One of three recognized subspecies of the Southern Water Snake, Nerodia fasciata, the Broad-banded Water Snake is limited to the southeast corner of Missouri according to this range map.
+One of three recognized subspecies of the Southern Water Snake, Nerodia fasciata, the Broad-banded Water Snake occurs from Texas to North Carolina according to this range map.

-They are one of the smaller water snakes in Missouri, only reaching about 2 or 3 feet in length.
+They are one of the smaller water snakes, only reaching about 2 or 3 feet in length.
 The large, irregular-shaped bands on their back are typically reddish-brown or black separated by gray or yellow making them quite unique.
 Though unfortunately like other water snakes they are still commonly mistaken for Water Moccasins and needlessly killed.

 They are non-venomous, though like other water snakes Broad-banded Water Snakes can emit a strong smelling musk from the base of their tail.
 They will also defend themselves fiercely if they feel threatened by you.